AY2425S2-CS2103T-T10-3/tp/docs/UserGuide.md

 ### 📂 Listing Save Files: `file /list all`

-BetterCallTA stores all save files in `[JAR file location]/data/` 💾 and the `file /list all` command will list out all `.json` save files in that directory, as well as indicating the current save file that is being in use by the application as indicated by `(current save file)`.
+BetterCallTA stores all save files in `[JAR file location]/data/` and the `file /list all` command will list out all `.json` save files in that directory (without the file extension type), as well as indicating the current save file that is being in use by the application as indicated by `(current save file)`.

 **Format**